Turmeric (But Really Curcumin) for Inflammation: How and Why It Works

 The prevalence of turmeric shots everywhere from grocery stores to gas stations begs an interesting question: What’s turmeric and why is it suddenly everywhere?

 Why is it everywhere?
 That’s easy.
 For one, it’s beautiful.
-Few things are more social media friendly than a drink that can be referred to as “sunshine in a cup.”
+The turmeric latte mix looks like sunshine in a cup.
 But it wouldn’t be so wide-ranging if it wasn’t impactful.

 After describing its beauty, the first thing anyone you ask about turmeric is going to tell you is that it’s great for inflammation.
 The turmeric brand has gripped the fight against inflammation niche and it is firmly planted there.